-Lenny and I both love Pho, in fact every time we go out to Vietnamese food, which is often enough, it is a must.
+Lenny and I both love Pho, in fact, every time we go out to Vietnamese food, which is often enough, it is a must.
 I have always wanted to make it at home but have just never gotten around to it.
 Over coffee last Sunday, I decided to see what the Daring Cooks were up too, I figured before even signing in, that I would not have time to do the challenge this month but wanted a peak.
-When I saw that it was a bowl of steamy Pho, I was plesantly pleased as I was coming down with something and this would be the perfect treatment for what ailed me.
+When I saw that it was a bowl of steamy Pho, I was pleasantly pleased as I was coming down with something and this would be the perfect treatment for what ailed me.

-Thank you Jaden for being our hostess this month and for picking the perfect fall meal for dinner.
+Thank you, Jaden for being our hostess this month and for picking the perfect fall meal for dinner.
 We will be adding this to our regular “must” eats!
 Be sure to check out how the other Daring Cooks made their Pho.

-Recipe: Vietnamese Chicken Noodle Soup: Pho Ga
+Quick Vietnamese Chicken Pho Ga

 For the Chicken Pho Broth: